david-v/plaza-mayor/README.md

 **Usage**

-[ ./gradlew bootRun ] NO LONGER VALID - I'm using only Maven now, I'll add Gradle support at some point again
+[ ./gradlew bootRun ] NO LONGER SUPPORTED - I'm using only Maven now, I'll add Gradle back at some point

 	mvn clean install